 Additional Earning Through Partners

 Taking a step back to benefits all elite members can use, we have some extra earning opportunities for your hard work and loyalty to Air Canada.
 All Elite members will get 2 extra points per dollar on the Aeroplan eStore and some extra points with Avis and Avis Status.
-The Avis Status isn’t that exciting, as President’s Club Status is a perk of Aeroplan Premium credit cards.
+Status in the Avis Preferred program isn’t that exciting, as President’s Club Status is a perk of Aeroplan Premium credit cards.

 Elite Status Tier Specific Benefits